near/docs/docs/tutorials/test-your-smart-contracts.md

 Multiplayer games share a single world that all players can affect.
 Let's build one!

-This is commonly implemented by setting up a coordinate system which represents locations within the world.
-A simple key-value mapping stores the state of the world at a particular coordinate.
+This is commonly set up using a coordinate system which represents locations within the world.
+Simple key-value mapping stores the state of the world at specific coordinates.

-In this tutorial, we will write a very simple game with a shared world state.
-The world is represented as a square playing field and the only property that is available at each location is its 'color'.
+In this tutorial we will write a very simple game with a shared world state.
+The world is represented as a square playing field with the only property available at each location is its "color".
 Some of you may recognize this as "place", which made its way around the Internet a while ago.

-You can see
-- a screenshot of a bigger version of this (contributed to by multiple people) below:
+Below is an example of a large scale version of this which was contributed to by multiple people.

 ![space shuttle against starry sky](/docs/assets/spaceship-2.png)